-I am a highly qualified teacher with more than thirty years of teaching experience in both state-maintained and independent schools.
-My special interests are in Children’s Literature and educational research that focuses on teaching and learning which is effective, meaningful and creative.
-I have spoken at international conferences and my research work has been published.
+I am a highly qualified teacher with more than thirty years teaching experience in both state-maintained and independent schools.
+My special interest is in educational research focusing on effective teaching that ensures learning is thorough, meaningful and creative.
+I have been invited to speak at international conferences and my research work has been published.
 In 2009, I completed my research thesis and was awarded a Master’s Degree from Cambridge University.

 - Qualified teacher (MPhil, PGCE);

 - DBS checked (formerly known as CRB);

 - 30+ years teaching experience working with both adults and children aged 5 – 13 years;

 - Married, mother of three;